linked-db/linked-ql/site/guides/edge.md

 ### `event.client`

-This is for backends that support interactive, bidirectional communication with the client.
+(**optional**) This is for backends that support interactive, bidirectional communication with the client.
 When present, `EdgeWorker` uses it to fulfill stateful parts of the LinkedQL protocol such as live queries.

 The expected contract is: